snowmeltarcade/projectbirdracing/documentation/requirements/client.md

 ## Data

-All external data should be stored in a folder called `data` that is in the same directory as the server's executable.
+All external data should be stored in a folder called `data` that is in the same directory as the client's executable.

 ## Component Architecture